exatel/libnetflow9/README.md

 # libnetflow9 #

-Netflow is a protocol which concisely describes traffic information that traversed a network router.  libnetflow9 is a library for parsing packets conforming to the Netflow9 format in order to extract meta information about the traffic.
+Netflow is a protocol which concisely describes traffic information that traversed a network router.  libnetflow9 is a library for decoding packets conforming to the Netflow9 format in order to extract meta information about the traffic.